 Not a day goes by without another gut-wrenching tale of bullying making headlines.
 Schoolyards erupt in violence.
 Social media sites turn into cyber lynch mobs.
 Kids commit suicide after enduring months of abuse.
 Despite all the media attention, parents often remain in the dark about what actions to take when it happens to their children — or when their children bully others.

 What can parents really do?
 What are the signs to watch for?
 How do you distinguish garden-variety personality conflicts between kids (which may include some mean behavior) from actual bullying?
-We contacted two experts, Drexel University professor and director of the Center for the Prevention of School-Aged Violence Charles Williams (aka Dr. Chuck) and clinical psychologist and author John Mayer, to clear up the the common misconceptions about bullying and give parents the facts.
+We contacted clinical psychologist John Mayer, author of Creating a Safe and Welcoming School and multiple memos on bullying and teasing, to clear up the the common misconceptions about bullying and give parents the facts.

 Myth #1: You’ll know when your child is being bullied

 Just because your child doesn’t tell you he or she is being bullied, it doesn’t mean it’s not happening.
 According to the 2011

 School Crime Supplement to the National Crime Victimization Survey, 28 percent of middle and high schoolers reported that they’d been bullied.
 According to a large 2007 survey “Bullying and peer victimization at school: Perceptual differences between students and school staff”, 49 percent of kids in grades 4 through 12 reported being bullied.
 And in both reports, those are the kids who admitted it.
 Many kids don’t speak up because they think it will lead to more abuse, because they’re ashamed, and because of the powerful unwritten code against snitching.